The three major elements of your retirement portfolio are benefits from pensions, savings and investments, and Social Security benefits.

 You can apply for retirement benefits or just Medicare online.
-To apply for retirement benefits and/or Medicare, just go to Applying For Social Security Benefits and follow the instructions.
+To apply for retirement benefits and/or Medicare, just go to Apply For Social Security Benefits and follow the instructions.
 You can also call or visit your local Social Security office.

 If you're deaf or hard of hearing, call our toll-free TTY number,

 If you currently live outside the United States, contact the nearest U.S. Social Security office, U.S. Embassy or consulate.

 When you apply for benefits, we'll need the following:

 - Your birth certificate (If you don't have a birth certificate, you can get one from the state where you were born.
 Go to What will you need when you apply? for more information.)

 - Your W-2 forms or self-employment tax return for last year